-On your drive to work, you stop for a jumbo coffee that costs $4.
-If you downsize to a medium coffee that costs $3, you save $1.
+On your drive to work, you stop for a jumbo coffee that costs $6.
+If you downsize to a medium for $5, you save $1.

 At lunch, you and your coworker head to the deli to buy $10 subs.
 By splitting one instead, you’ll add $5 to your snowflake pile.

 After work, your neighbor asks if you can babysit her toddler for a couple hours.
 You consider it a favor, but she insists on giving you $10 for your trouble.